MariamWagdy/report-test/README.md

 # KC report test

-Hello developer!
-Welcome to your new awesome `Web` application built with the `Spiral framework`.
+## Overview
+KC Report Test is a web application built using the **Spiral Framework** and **Cycle ORM**.
+It provides a set of APIs to generate business reports for analyzing sales data across different regions and categories.

+This application is optimized for performance, ensuring that reports run efficiently within MySQL 8.0.
+It supports batch data updates and is designed to handle scalable data growth.

 To set up the project, run the following commands:
 ```bash
 composer install
 ```

 Now you can configure the `Database`.
 To do this, open the .env file and set up the database access credentials.
 ```dotenv
 # Database